 If you or a loved one has been charged with a second DUI in Ohio, it is vital that you work with a qualified criminal defense attorney who can effectively argue on your behalf.
 Joslyn Law Firm has the background and legal insight to guide you through this stressful and complicated process.

-In addition to serving the men and women of Franklin County, the firm also works with individuals located in and around Pickaway County, Delaware County, Licking County, Union County and Madison County.
+In addition to serving the men and women of Hamilton County, the firm also works with individuals located in and around Clermont County, Butler County, Franklin County, Warren County and Greene County.